-- expenditure incurred after 11.45am (by legal time in the ACT) on 21 September 1999 relating to a CGT asset acquired before that time. or - expenditure relating to a CGT asset acquired after that time.
+- expenditure incurred after 11.45am AEST on 21 September 1999 relating to a CGT asset acquired before that time, or - expenditure relating to a CGT asset acquired after that time.

-The cost base includes indexation, frozen at 30 September 1999, only if you acquired the CGT asset at or before 11.45am (by legal time in the ACT) on 21 September 1999.
+The cost base includes indexation, frozen at 30 September 1999, only if you acquired the CGT asset at or before 11.45am AEST on 21 September 1999.
 There are some exceptions, for example, rollovers and assets inherited from a deceased estate.
 Indexation is not available for costs of owning the asset and it is not relevant to the reduced cost base.
-The indexation factor is an amount equal to the consumer price index (CPI) for the guarter of the year in which the CGT event happened to the asset, divided by the CPI for the quarter of the year in which you incurred the expenditure included in any of the cost base elements (except the third element: costs of owning).
+The indexation factor is an amount equal to the consumer price index (CPI) for the quarter of the year in which the CGT event happened to the asset, divided by the CPI for the quarter of the year in which you incurred the expenditure included in any of the cost base elements (except the third element: costs of owning).
 The indexation factor is taken to three decimal places, rounding up if the fourth decimal place is 5 or more.
 A list of CPI is at appendix 2.